zbakin/Udacity_Self_Driving_ML/README.md

 Validation: 20% (20 tfrecords)

 ## Training

+In this project SSD(Single-shot detector) model was used.
+Single-stage architectures such as SSD are good for automotive applications, because they provide higher frame rate than other architectures.
+They have a good balance between frame rate and mAP performance.
+More information about SSD model: [SSD model](https://jonathan-hui.medium.com/ssd-object-detection-single-shot-multibox-detector-for-real-time-processing-9bd8deac0e06)
 ### Reference experiment
 Training starts with running model_main_tf2.py script.
 The command used for training: